learn-co-students/setup-with-environmentalizer-001/README.md

 The wizards at Flatiron Labs made a script to set up your machine for development.
 Checkout the main page [here](https://github.com/flatiron-school/environmentalizer).
 While getting started this is how we will set up our development environment.

 ## Getting Started
 The first thing you will need to do is install [Xcode](https://developer.apple.com/xcode/) and the command line tools (now a part of Xcode!).
 Once you've done that read ["What you need before you begin"](https://github.com/flatiron-school/environmentalizer#what-you-need-before-you-begin) and make sure you have the information you will need on hand.
-Now that you are ready to go let's look at what will happen.
+Now that you have done all that lets actually learn what the environmentalizer will do.

 ##What Will the Environmentalizer do?